manwaring/lambda-wrapper/README.md

 If you want the wrapper to log request and response messages (helpful for debugging) set an environemnt variable for `LAMBDA_WRAPPER_LOG=true`.

-If you want each invocation to be tagged with the AWS region, stage/environment, and Git revision simply set environment variables for each and the library will pick them up: `REGION=us-east-1`, `STAGE=prod`, `REVISION=f4ba682`.
+If you want each invocation to be tagged with the AWS region, stage/environment, and Git revision simply set environment variables for each and the library will pick them up, for example `REGION=us-east-1`, `STAGE=prod`, `REVISION=f4ba682`.
 See [git-rev-sync](https://www.npmjs.com/package/git-rev-sync) and [serverless-plugin-git-variables](https://www.npmjs.com/package/serverless-plugin-git-variables) for libraries that can help you set git revision automatically.

 # Supported events

-All of the events bellow have a corresponding wrapper which provides a deconstructable method signature exposing parsed/unmarshalled request parameters and helper response methods.
+Each event listed here has a wrapper which provides a deconstructable method signature exposing parsed/unmarshalled request parameters and helper response methods.

 1. [API Gateway](#api-gateway)
 1. [API Gateway HTTP API](#api-gateway-http-api)